THE ROYAL CONSTITUTION OF VOLLETNIA

 Section 9.
 The parliament shall provide for circulation, filing, and certification of petitions, nomination of candidates, and the recall election.

-Article VII.
+Article VIII.
 Sovereign Territory and Annexation

 The acquisition of sovereign territory being necessary for the establishment of Volletnia, the King shall have the authority to raise and appropriate funds for the acquisition of territory and other establishment expenses.
 All funds raised shall be on a voluntary basis.
 Once territory is acquired, any land initially owned by the Volletnian government is to be sold into private hands, with the proceeds to be allocated by the King.

-Article VIII.
+Article IX.
 Constitution; how amended.

 (a) The King may propose amendments to the constitution which shall then be included as part of this Constitution on the ratification of such amendment by one half of the People, occurring at least sixty but not more than one hundred twenty days after its proposal.